Bayer faces second investor reckoning over glyphosate litigation

-Criticism from investors at this year's annual shareholders' meeting - held in a virtual format as gatherings are banned due to the coronavirus - will likely be less scathing than it was in 2019.
+Criticism from investors at this year's annual shareholders' meeting - held in a virtual format with gatherings banned due to the coronavirus - will likely be less scathing than it was in 2019.

 Bayer shares have plunged by about a third since August 2018, when the company lost the first U.S. lawsuit claiming Roundup - acquired via the $63 billion takeover of Monsanto - causes cancer.